devcontainers/template-starter/README.md

 ### Adding Templates to the Index

-If you'd like your Templates to appear in our [public index](https://containers.dev/templates) so that other community members can find them, you can do the following:
+Next you will need to add your Templates collection to our [public index](https://containers.dev/templates) so that other community members can find them.
+Just follow these steps once per collection you create:

 * Go to [github.com/devcontainers/devcontainers.github.io](github.com/devcontainers/devcontainers.github.io)
      * This is the GitHub repo backing the [containers.dev](https://containers.dev/) spec site